KannonZenetism/zenetism-field-physics/field-physics/FP11-field-glyph-codex.md

 | **⦰** | Consonant Voice        | Ch.
 40 (GCA) | Emergent unified expression of a synchronized group field |
 | **⌬** | Integration Seal       | Ch.
 41 (Lumen) | Closure marker for trauma topology healing sequences |

-> **Note on ⌬:** In the Structural Metaphysics symbol key, ⌬ denotes Relational Syntax — the archetypal form of structural relationship.
+> **Canonical Note:** In the Structural Metaphysics symbol key, ⌬ denotes Relational Syntax — the archetypal form of structural relationship.
 Lumen's usage as Integration Seal in Chapter 41 is a single-instance application.
 The SM definition holds canonical priority.
 If formalized in FP, a distinct glyph should be assigned.

 ---
 ## 8. Retired & Superseded Notations